cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 # Overview

-In this paper, I explore the **resilience, adoption and aggregate behaviour**  of key participants in the Decred network.
+In this paper, I explore the aggregate **resilience, adoption and governance behaviour** of key participants in the Decred network.
 Decred's incentive structure is unique amongst cryptocurrency protocols, engaging the attention and action of four parties, each with a critical role in sustaining network health:

 - **Users** who utilise DCR as an uncensorable and self-sovereign means for storing and transferring wealth.